jgerstmayr/EXUDYN/docs/RST/cInterface/MainSystem.rst

   | \ ``stiffness``\ : stiffness coefficients (as 3D list or numpy array)
   | \ ``damping``\ : damping coefficients (as 3D list or numpy array)
   | \ ``offset``\ : offset vector (as 3D list or numpy array)
-  | \ ``springForceUserFunction``\ : a user function springForceUserFunction(mbs, t, itemNumber, displacement, velocity, stiffness, damping, offset)->[float,float,float] ; this function replaces the internal connector force compuation
+  | \ ``springForceUserFunction``\ : a user function springForceUserFunction(mbs, t, itemNumber, displacement, velocity, stiffness, damping, offset)->[float,float,float] ; this function replaces the internal connector force computation
   | \ ``bodyOrNodeList``\ : alternative to bodyNumbers; a list of object numbers (with specific localPosition0/1) or node numbers; may alse be mixed types; to use this case, set bodyNumbers = [None,None]
   | \ ``show``\ : if True, connector visualization is drawn
   | \ ``drawSize``\ : general drawing size of connector